jithumajinu/flutter-app-ATF/README.md

  then  :wq for save and exit;

- Step 4 − $ which flutter
+ Step 4 − $ which flutter  or which flutter dart

            /Users/xyzzz/Documents/Dev-Application/flutter/bin/flutter

  Step 5 - flutter doctor